CustomTypeOne/LoopPatches/README.md

 Then follow these directions carefully.

+**Note - after the release, the commands will be updated - but set up to match the branch name so testers do not need to rename the folder**

 1. Open Finder on your computer and examine the Downloads folder
-    * If a folder called `LoopPatches-main` exists, delete it
+    * If a folder called `LoopPatches-test_binary` exists, delete it
         * Hold down the Control Key and click on the folder name and select `Move to Trash`
-    * If a file called `LoopPatches-main.zip` exists, delete it using the same method
+    * If a file called `LoopPatches-test_binary.zip` exists, delete it using the same method
     * Examine Finder to make sure there are no folders or files that begin with LoopPatches in Downloads, there may be others with the number 2 or 3 appended to the name if you downloaded without deleting old copies or unzipped more than one time
 1. Use the green button at the top of this page that says `Code`
     * Click on `Code`
     * Select Download ZIP (wait to find it in finder before unzipping)
 1. Return to Finder and examine the Downloads folder
-    * Double click on `LoopPatches-main.zip`
+    * Double click on `LoopPatches-test_binary.zip`
-    * This creates the `LoopPatches-main` folder, double click on it to open the folder
+    * This creates the `LoopPatches-test_binary` folder, double click on it to open the folder
-    * Inside the folder is a file called `Settings.bundle.zip`, double click on that file
-    * If you see extra folders with 2 or 3 appended to the name - you unzipped more than one time - only do it once (delete extraneous folders)

 ### Open New Terminal at LoopWorkspace

 It is now time to open a terminal window associated with the LoopWorkspace folder of your new Loop-dev download.
-This will be called the **LoopWorkspace Terminal Window** to distinguish it from any other terminal you might have open.
+This will be called the **LoopWorkspace Terminal Window** to distinguish it from any other terminal windows you might have open.

 For full directions, with graphics refer to LoopDocs at this link: [Open a Terminal in LoopWorkspace Folder](https://loopkit.github.io/loopdocs/build/step13/#open-a-terminal-in-loopworkspace-folder).